Nova Academy Board of Directors

 Sasha has been a mathematics teacher at Nova Classical since 2014.
 She teaches Algebra and Calculus in the Upper School.
 Sasha has been a member of Nova Classical’s Governance Committee since the summer of 2018, helping to review board policies and organize the board elections.
 Since 2015, she has been part of the Response to Intervention (RTI) team and is also a lead on the Data-Driven Instruction (DDI) team.
 Sasha grew up right here in St. Paul and is passionate about the community.
 She still lives in the area with her partner, dog, and a 30-year-old tortoise who serves as the oldest class pet in Nova Classical’s history.
 Term Expires: June 30, 2024.

-Bavi Weston, Director | bweston@novaclassical.org
+Bavi Weston, Member | bweston@novaclassical.org

 Bavi Weston has an undergraduate degree in Community Education, a Master’s degree in Higher Education, and is ABD in an Ed.D. in Organization Development.
 Bavi has worked in education for over 25 years in elementary, middle, high school, and now higher education.
 Through all those experiences she has learned, seen, and experienced the impact that education has on the lives of students and their communities.
 Schools are a staple in creating connection points for people in our communities and in building the future of our world.
 Bavi is a Nova Classical parent of a lower and a middle school student and brings a commitment to our school into this role and in building our commitment to, understanding of, and practices of diversity, equity, inclusion, and social justice.
 Term Expires: June 30, 2023.